LaifsV1/HOLiK/README.md

 - [Z3 binaries](https://github.com/Z3Prover/z3/releases) present in the PATH environment variable
 - [K Framework Package](https://github.com/kframework/k/releases)

+We currently only support the Java backend.
 To compile, within `/HOLI`, run `kompile --backend java holi.k`.
-We currently only support the Java backend.

 ## Usage

-Once compiled, use:
+Once compiled, in the same directory where `holi-kompiled` is:
 - `krun --search <file>` will output all final configurations in the computation tree of `<file>` reachable within the bound
 - `krun --search --pattern <pattern> <file>` will output configurations as before, filtered by the pattern provided